cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/DTVF/README.md

 bash ./redeploy.sh
 ```

+**Please note**:

-**Please note**: A valid Mapbox API username and token must be provided in your `index.html` file.
+1) A valid Mapbox API username and token must be provided in your `index.html` file.
 After successfully deploying the visualisation, it should be available at `http://localhost:5555`.

+2) Ensure that the required legend figures are provided to the `data` folder.
+Otherwise, please run the scripts in the `Utilities\dtvf_legends` repository first.

 &nbsp;